-The Navigator displays the second press cycle alongside the master stack.
+The Navigator now displays the press cycle alongside the master stack.

 The sub-stack can be displayed either to the right or left of the master stack.
 Right click the sub-stack and from the context menu choose Move Left.